 Many couples choose to have their ketubah framed.
 The literal translation of ketubah is "it is written."
 The Ketubah, dating back 2000 years, is one of the first legal documents giving financial and legal rights to women.

 What Is a Ketubah?

 The Hebrew marriage contract dating back to ancient times is called the Ketubah.
-The Ketubah is usually printed in a very beautiful, artistic, and creative way as a keepsake document for the bride and groom and an heirloom to pass on.
+The Ketubah is usually printed in a very beautiful, artistic, and creative way as a keepsake document for the couple, and an heirloom to pass on.